raspberrypilearning/temperature-log/worksheet.md

 /opt/vc/bin/vcgencmd measure_temp
 ```

-In order to be able to actually run the script, you will need to set its permission accordingly.
-Type `chmod +x temperature_log.sh` to give the file permission to be executed.
+In order to be able to actually run the script, you will need to set the appropriates permission.
+To do this type `chmod +x temperature_log.sh` to give the file permission to be executed.
 After that, you can run the script by typing `./temperature_log.sh`, provided that the script is in the directory you are currently in.
 For example, if it is in your home directory, you can just type `~/temperature_log.sh` to run it from anywhere.

 ### Repeatedly viewing the temperature